-- 21.3.8 The premium pay provisions set forth within Section 21.3.2 shall-will apply to cumulative non-overtime hours that occur without a voluntary break in service by the temporary employee.
-A voluntary break in service shall-will be defined as quit, resignation, service retirement or failure to return from an unpaid leave.
-If the temporary employee has not worked for at least one year (12 months or 26 pay periods) it shall-will be presumed that the employee's break in service was voluntary. - The Employer may work temporary employees beyond one thousand forty (1040) regular hours within any twelve (12) month period; provided however, the Employer shall-will not use temporary employees to supplant permanent positions.
-The Employer shall-will not assign or schedule temporary employees (or fail to do so) solely to avoid accumulation of regular hours that would increase the premium pay provided for in Section 21.3.2, or solely to avoid considering creation of permanent positions. - 21.3.9.1 In the event that an interim assignment of a temporary employee to a vacant regular position accrues more than one thousand five hundred (1500) hours or accumulates hours in eighteen (18) or more consecutive pay periods, the City shall-will take place within two (2) weeks for the purpose of discussing the status of filling the vacant position prior to one (1) year. - A temporary employee who has worked in excess of five hundred twenty (520) regular hours and who is appointed to a permanent position without a voluntary break in service greater than thirty (30) days shall-will have his/hertheir time worked counted for purposes of salary step placement (where appropriate).
-In addition, a temporary employee who is in a term-limited assignment shall-will receive service credit for layoff purposes if the employee is immediately hired (within thirty (30) business days without a break in service) into the same job title and position after the term is completed. - 21.3.11 Temporary employees covered by this Agreement who have worked for the City for one thousand forty (1,040) hours, without a break in service are eligible to apply for all positions advertised internally.
+- 21.3.8 The premium pay provisions set forth within Section 21.3.2 will apply to cumulative non-overtime hours that occur without a voluntary break in service by the temporary employee.
+A voluntary break in service will be defined as quit, resignation, service retirement or failure to return from an unpaid leave.
+If the temporary employee has not worked for at least one year (12 months or 26 pay periods) it will be presumed that the employee's break in service was voluntary. - 21.3.9 The Employer may work temporary employees beyond one thousand forty (1040) regular hours within any twelve (12) month period; provided however, the Employer will not use temporary employees to supplant permanent positions.
+The Employer will not assign or schedule temporary employees (or fail to do so) solely to avoid accumulation of regular hours that would increase the premium pay provided for in Section 21.3.2, or solely to avoid considering creation of permanent positions. - 21.3.9.1 In the event that an interim assignment of a temporary employee to a vacant regular position accrues more than one thousand five hundred (1500) hours or accumulates hours in eighteen (18) or more consecutive pay periods, the City will notify the union that a labor-management meeting will take place within two (2) weeks for the purpose of discussing the status of filling the vacant position prior to one (1) year. - 21.3.10 A temporary employee who has worked in excess of five hundred twenty (520) regular hours and who is appointed to a permanent position without a voluntary break in service greater than thirty (30) days will have their time worked counted for purposes of salary step placement (where appropriate).
+In addition, a temporary employee who is in a term-limited assignment will receive service credit for layoff purposes if the employee is immediately hired (within thirty (30) business days without a break in service) into the same job title and position after the term is completed. - 21.3.11 Temporary employees covered by this Agreement are eligible to apply for all positions advertised internally.